adriamontoto/object-mother-pattern/.github/CONTRIBUTING.md

 - **Stay constructive & courteous**: focus on the code, not the coder.
 - **Offer alternatives when pointing out issues**.

+<a name="tooling"></a>

 ## 🛠️ Tooling

 > All default project commands require **GNU Make** and are intended to be run on a **Linux system**.

-The project provides a [Makefile](https://github.com/adriamontoto/object-mother-pattern/blob/master/Makefile) with some helpful commands, this commands must be run from the root of the project.
+The project provides a [`Makefile`](https://github.com/adriamontoto/object-mother-pattern/blob/master/Makefile) with some helpful commands, this commands must be run from the root of the project.
 For more details on each command, run `make help`.

 - **Environment Setup:** Run `make setup` to create a virtual environment, install all dependencies (development + production), and install pre-commit hooks.
 - **Install Development Dependencies:** Run `make install-dev` to install all development dependencies and production dependencies.